LTSmq/comp4050-epic-team/website/visualizer-preliminary-plan.md

 ### Key Features
  * 3D Visualisation of the package
-   * Display box/pallet
+   * Display box/container
    * Display items inside of box
+   * Display total items in box
-   * Box is partially or fully transparent to view interior contents
+   * Box is transparent to view interior contents
    * Proportions of displayed objects are realistic
    * User can change their view angle by swiping up/down/left/right on the display panel
+   * User can zoom into the container for a more detailed view
  * Step-by-step packaging instructions
    * Display list of required items before showing instructions
    * Demonstrate package being loaded with individual items